Mohammeddaniyal/hr/README.md

 ## 🧑‍💻 Development Journey

-In this phase, the application was enhanced by implementing the **Employee Management Module**, which included adding employee data fields such as name, designation, gender, and salary.
-The data is now stored in the **MySQL database**.

-The **Employee CRUD Operations** were added, enabling users to create, read, update, and delete employee records within the application.
-Additionally, the **GUI** was updated to accommodate employee management, with new forms and tables to display employee data.
+This phase focused on completing the **Designation Management** and **Employee Management** modules.
+The **Designation module** allows HR managers to define the role titles and associated codes for employees, while the **Employee module** includes essential details like name, employee ID, salary, and PAN.

+The **Business Logic Layer (BL)** was updated to manage the CRUD operations for both employees and designations, and the **Presentation Layer (PL)** was enhanced to allow easy interaction with the data, including a new search bar and table views for employees and designations.

-The **Database Data Layer (DBDL)** was extended to include employee data management, and the **Business Logic Layer (BL)** was updated to include the logic for handling employee-specific operations.
+The **Database Data Layer (DBDL)** was extended to store both employee and designation information using **JDBC**, while custom networking capabilities were utilized to facilitate client-server communication.

-## 🚀 Next Steps

-The next phase will focus on refining the **user interface** and improving the **client-server interaction** to handle more complex operations.
-We will also work on improving the performance of the system and adding features such as **employee attendance management** and **salary management**.